rasterm/rasterm/README.md

 - Windows x64 and Windows Terminal SIXEL are the only supported platform/backend.
 - rasterm outputs at most 256 colors per image; HDR input is tone mapped to SDR.
 - Capability detection is conservative and does not actively negotiate with a terminal.
-- C++ consumers use the static library the optional DLL exposes only the stable C ABI.
+- C++ consumers use the static library, the optional DLL exposes only the stable C ABI.
   MSVC and MinGW artifacts are not interchangeable.
 - Resolution and FPS depend on the scene, payload size, terminal dimensions, Windows Terminal version, and hardware.
 No terminal renderer can promise the same native resolution or frame rate for every workload.
-- Kitty, iTerm2, native window, network, and recording backends are post 1.0 work.
+- Kitty, iTerm2, native window, network, and recording backends are future work.
 They will stay internal until rasterm has enough real implementations to design a useful shared API.